TEZZAH is an English rock & blues

 The 90’s heralded a return to better times.
 Firstly in the shape of STEAM, with the Neal Reynolds penned single Mother Earth making the airwaves.
 Then around 1994 Terry decided to, once again form a band, to showcase his writing and guitar talents.
 This time, simply performing as the TERRY HARRIS BAND and featuring Terry along with Ian Loud, Martyn Stroud , and Riaan Vosloo .
 With the release of Nothin' To Lose in 1996 and subsequent tours and line-up changes Terry found himself spending more time at his house in France.

 A change of name to TEZZAH (Terry’s nickname) and the release of I Used To Be Jungle, But Now I'm Rock 'n' Roll in 2001 led to many more tours and concerts and an ever increasing fan base.
-Today Terry extensively tours Europe with a variety of excellent musicians.
+Today Terry continues to extensively tour Europe with his power trio TEZZAH, the TERRY HARRIS BAND and also exclusive blues concerts with TEZZAH (Plays The Blues).

 Gibson Les Paul(s)